 Dubbed “the friendliest track league in the country”, new riders of all abilities are always given a warm welcome.

 Whether you are a potential rider or spectator, you can be guaranteed a great evening of entertainment at Preston Park.
 Racing begins at 6.45pm and continues until around 8.45pm depending on daylight.
-Top-
+Top-class refreshments are available from the award-winning caterer Andrea McClelland.

-The website brings you all the latest results, overall points scores, rider profiles, etc. The generous prize-
+The website brings you all the latest results, overall points scores, rider profiles, etc. The generous prize-list is supplemented by weekly lap prizes for seniors.

 If you live within an hour or so of Brighton, you really are missing out if you don’t come along and sample the delights of the Preston Park track, either as a rider or as a spectator.
 But be warned, if you attend once, you’re guaranteed to be here all season.